ChainAgnostic/CAIPs/CAIPs/caip-307.md

 The `wallet_getSession` method returns an active session.
 If a `sessionId` is provided, it returns the authorizations for that specific session;
 If no `sessionId` parameter is provided - and there is a single active session with no `sessionId` assigned - it returns the session authorizations and properties for that session;
-otherwise, an appropriate error message:
+otherwise, an appropriate error message;

 **Parameters:**